CrossRef/event-data-user-guide/docs/sources/wordpress-dot-com.md

 | Operated by               |  |
 | Agent                     |  |

 The Wordpress.com agent queries the Wordpress.com API for Landing Page Domains.
 It monitors blogs hosted on Wordpress.com that mention articles by their landing page or by DOI URL.
+The source **does not monitor generic Wordpress-powered sites**.

 ### Example Event